-Many moons ago, I worked as a pediatric nurse on a medical-surgical unit at the children’s hospital.
-While there was a lot of flexibility with this job, and it came with good benefits and pay — it also came with a lot of stress.
+Years ago, I worked as a pediatric nurse on a medical-surgical unit at the children’s hospital.
+While there was a lot of flexibility with this job, and it came with good benefits and pay, it also came with a lot of stress.

 Over the course of a year, I had seven children crash on me.
 Seven situations where children were so sick, they almost died and had to be transferred to the PICU.
-This stress, coupled with crazy hours, put my body into a tailspin.
+This stress, coupled with late hours, put my body into a tailspin.

-I went to the doctor to tell him about my symptoms, panic attacks, anxiety, weight gain, chronic fatigue, sleep issues, and gastrointestinal problems to find out that I had hypothyroidism.
-A chronic illness that I will forever have to take medication for and one that often wreaks havoc on my overall well-being.
+I went to the doctor to tell him about my symptoms, panic attacks, anxiety, weight gain, chronic fatigue, sleep issues, and gastrointestinal problems, only to discover that I had hypothyroidism.
+A chronic condition that I will forever have to take medication for and one that often wreaks havoc on my overall well-being.

 Living with chronic illness can be a huge challenge.

-The good news is there are many independent contracting jobs, freelance careers, and home-based business opportunities that allow you to set your own schedule, making it easier to earn an income when you have a chronic illness.
+The good news is there are many part-time jobs, freelance careers, and home-based business opportunities that allow you to set your own schedule, making it easier to earn an income when you have a chronic illness.
 When you work for yourself, you can work when you’re feeling up to it and take breaks when you need to.

 If you’re struggling to keep a job and earn an income due to your chronic condition, here are some of the best work-at-home jobs for people with chronic illnesses.

-Blogging is a wonderful, flexible, work-at-home career for people with chronic illnesses.
-It’s a great creative outlet; plus, you can share helpful wisdom with others and improve their lives with your knowledge and experience.
+Blogging is a wonderful, flexible, work-at-home business for people with chronic illnesses.
+It’s a great creative outlet; plus, you can share practical wisdom with others and improve their lives with your knowledge and experience.